psteadman/psteadman.github.io/_posts/2014-08-04-lanyonsetup.md

 * Added my gravatar to the sidebar
 * Added social links with _config.yml settings I set-up and font-awesome icons

-My repostitory can be found at [https://github.com/psteadman/psteadman.github.io]()
+My repository can be found at [https://github.com/psteadman/psteadman.github.io](https://github.com/psteadman/psteadman.github.io)

 ### Things I'd like to explore
 * Medium and their website - [https://medium.com]()